shimotuke1535/robosys2022/README.md

 # robosys2022
 tintin
-This Softwere Package allowed Redistribution and Use by BSD licenses 3 ©2022 ShimonoMao
+This Softwere Package allowed Redistribution and Use by GPL 3.0 ©2022 ShimonoMao